o3de/o3de.org/content/docs/user-guide/interactivity/robotics/concepts-and-components-overview.md

 ### Frames

 `ROS2FrameComponent` is a representation of an interesting physical part of the robot.
-It handles spatio-temporal relationship between this part and other frames of reference.
-It also encapsulates namespaces, which help to distinguish between different robots and different parts of the robot, such in the case of multiple identical sensors on one robot.
+It handles the spatio-temporal relationship between this part and other frames of reference.
+It also encapsulates namespaces, which help to distinguish between different robots and different parts of the robot, such as in the case of multiple identical sensors on one robot.

 All Sensors and the Robot Control component require `ROS2FrameComponent`.